afaideen/v1_08_01/README.md

 # v1_08_01
 Microchip Harmony v1-08.
-Demo for encx24j600+spi flash
+Demo for encx24j600+spi flash.
+This demo also works well for email demo using tls v1-2 to talk with google server.
 You will need PIM(pic32mx795f512l), Explorer 16, pictail plus ssd1926 and fast 100mbps ethernet pictailplus/enc28j60.
 Pictail plus ssd1926 cointains spi flash sst29vf016b.
 The system was tested with mplabx v3-35, and xc32 v1.42 or 1.31